IB Diploma Programme (Grades 11-12)

 Summative assessments might include: portfolios, quizzes, exams and unit tests, research projects, oral exams, lab reports, developmental workbooks, essays, performances, and presentations.

-Assessment Practices
+Assessment Best Practices

 School-wide Practices